 Of the more than 3,000 species of snakes on Earth, around 600 of them are venomous.
-Fortunately, only a fraction of those species are able to inject enough venom to be deadly to humans.
+Fortunately, only a fraction of those species is able to inject enough venom to be deadly to humans.
 But what about one of the most common snakes in America, the humble garter snake?
 Are garter snakes poisonous, venomous, or dangerous in any way?
+Do garter snakes bite?

 What Are Garter Snakes?